 You receive 30,000 Avios when you spend £5,000 in the first three months.
 You qualify for the bonus as long as you haven’t had any American Express Business cards in the past 12 months.

 As this card created interest in the British Airways On Business loyalty programme for small businesses, I wanted to run through it again this week.
-Part 1 of our British Airways On Business review is here and was published earlier this week.
+Part 1 of our British Airways On Business review is here.
 Part 2 is below.

 How to join On Business